 It's been said that your first meal of the day is the most important.
 That said, some people opt to go all-out with a balanced and filling plate of food while others are bolting out the door with just a bulletproof coffee.
 And still there are so many variations in between.
 But if you've been looking to change up your morning routine with something besides your standard avocado toast or grab-and-go muffin, you might want to consider some super healthy breakfast smoothies that can keep you as energized as a cup of joe.
 In fact, some of them might even be the perfect coffee alternative if you're trying to cut back.

-According to the experts, the healthiest breakfasts are the ones that keep you feeling satiated with protein, good fats (like coconut oil or avocado), and fiber to keep your digestion running smoothly and your cholesterol low — and that's one reason you might opt for whole fruits and veggies versus just drinking the juice.
+According to the experts, the healthiest breakfasts are the ones that keep you feeling satiated with protein, good fats (like coconut oil or avocado), and fiber to keep your digestion running smoothly and your cholesterol low — and that's one reason you might opt for whole fruits and veggies vs. blending vegetables and drinking the juice.
 But if a beverage you can drink on-the-go best suits your morning needs, a smoothie might be your best bet, especially when it's packed full of ingredients that give you an extra boost of energy to cross everything off your to-do list.

 As author of The Smoothie Project: The 28-Day Plan to Feel Healthy and Happy No Matter Your Age and founder of Weelicious, Catherine McCord is bonafide smoothie expert at this point.
 In her book, she experiments with a few different variations that make healthful options for a variety of needs — including super-powering your mornings while simultaneously being satisfying enough to feel like a complete breakfast.
 Looking for a few options to add to your repertoire?
 See ahead for four simple smoothies McCord recommends for starting your day off right (including two that have a little caffeine for those who simply can't do without).